 Is it me, or are soups and blenders made for each other?

 It can’t be JUST me, because when I think about it, two of my most popular recipes involve both soup and blenders.
-I know you guys are going to LOVE this recipe just as much as my Mulligatawny Soup and Tuscan Bean Soup!
+I know you guys are going to LOVE this vegan potato soup recipe just as much as my Mulligatawny Soup and Tuscan Bean Soup!

 This simple recipe features gorgeous orange-flesh sweet potatoes, onion, vegetable broth, and coconut milk.
 Spiced with garam masala, turmeric, cumin, and garlic powder, this soup is full of flavor and easy to make any time of year!